 As a recitalist, he has performed throughout the United States and Europe.
 Having developed an equal passion for orchestral playing, Mr. Pavlovic was appointed Associate Concertmaster of Duluth Superior Symphony Orchestra.
 He was also a member of the Louisiana Philharmonic.
 He performs regularly with the Houston Symphony and was honored to perform at Carnegie Hall in New York City and in the United Kingdom HD Odyssey Tour.
 In addition he has had the privilege of sharing the stage with the Houston Symphony in performances of legends such as Tony Bennett, Lang Lang, Itzhak Perlman, Joshua Bell, Emanuel Ax, Yo Yo Ma, Smokey Robinson, and Andrea Boccelli.

 Having seen first hand the positive impact of music on individuals and communities and as the owner/music director of Vivaldi Music Academy, Mr. Pavlovic offers innovative and engaging music programs and serves on the Board of Directors for the Houston Metropolitan Chamber of Commerce.
 Mr Pavlovic was recently named as an honoree for Houston Business Journal’s 40 under 40 Class of 2015.
-He enjoys spending time with his physician wife and two very energetic young children.
+He enjoys spending time with his two very energetic young children.